 Milk powder, as mentioned above, is great at trapping water and binds fat, so it's a great emulsifier.
 You will notice that milk powder is used in Philadelphia style ice creams that don't have egg yolks.
-This buttered popcorn ice cream is a Philadelphia style ice cream and uses milk powder instead of egg yolks, for example.
+This buttered popcorn ice cream is a Philadelphia style ice cream, though the recipe doesn't call for milk powder instead of egg yolks.

 If you read the labels of ice cream and frozen dessert products, you might see other emulsifiers like lecithin, mono- or diglycerides, etc.

 Stabilizer ingredients bind water so they help reduce melting.
 Simple household examples are:

 - cream cheese